-We have experienced entry capacity issues in parts of our network and have also had issues with green gas sites being backed out at periods of low demand, usually on summer evenings.
-We proactively reconfigure local pressure settings to allow the biomethane sites to take priority over our adjacent natural gas sites.
+We occasionally have entry capacity issues in parts of our network and have had issues with green gas sites being backed out at periods of low demand, usually on summer evenings.
+We proactively reconfigure local pressure settings to allow the biomethane sites to take priority over our adjacent natural gas sites when this happens.
 However, as the number of connections to our network continues to grow, we will need to look at longer term, more sizeable solutions such as compression and storage.
 The OptiNet project is looking to increase entry capacity in a specific part of a gas network by using compression and other new technologies.
 Developing solutions to these issues will become increasingly important to support the UK in its ambition to become net zero.
-We describe our vision to make our network net zero ready below.

-3.5 Our net zero ready vision
+3.6 Our net zero ready vision